-Ferlus notes the possible cognacy of Old Written Mon syu 'rice' with the term for paddy.
-If this is correct, then Wa names for 'paddy' such as hho? may well also be cognate and thus in turn eroded forms such as Lamet yo:?.
-Not all Austroasiatic specialists agree with his views; Diffloth (p.c.) has argued that the irregular correspondences create a problem for some of the shifts proposed.
-Blench (in press, b) argues that the incomplete process of borrowing and shift would inevitably create irregularities, and that the similarities are too striking to be dismissed.
+Ferlus notes the possible cognacy of Old Written Mon $s\eta u$ 'rice' with the term for paddy.
+If this is correct, then Wa names for 'paddy' such as ${}^h\dot{n}o2$ may well also be cognate and thus in turn eroded forms such as Lamet $\eta o:2$ .
+Not all Austroasiatic specialists agree with his views; Diffloth (pers.comm.) has argued that the irregular correspondences create a problem for some of the shifts proposed.
+Blench (2011b) argues that the incomplete process of borrowing and shift would inevitably create irregularities, and that the similarities are too striking to be dismissed.